 Problems with Two Layers of Shingles: Can it be Fixed?

-Problems with two layers of shingles are real.
-Most homeowners may deny these facts because it’s actually too hurtful for them, but you should know that there are real issues when having this kind of roof.
+Problems with two layers of roofing materials are real.
+Most homeowners may deny these facts because it’s too painful for them, but it’s important to be aware of the complications associated with layers of roofing shingles.

 Problems with Two Layers of Shingles